pulumi/tutorials/introduction_to_pulumi/lab-02/Create_Docker_Images.md

 CMD [ "npm", "start" ]
 ```

-This `Dockerfile` copies the REST backend into the Docker container and runs it.
+This `Dockerfile` copies the REST backend into the Docker container, installs the dependencies, and builds the image.
+Note that port 3000 must be open.

 ## Step 2 - Build your Docker Image with Pulumi